eraybasar/pesdk-docs/_quickstarts/rails.md

 This quickstart demonstrates how to add our PhotoEditor SDK for HTML to a Ruby on Rails application in no time.
 Just follow the steps and you'll get a fully fledged photo editor in your rails app.

+>**WARNING**: The repository is not meant as a fully fledged Rails application, but as a base for further development instead.

 ## Integration

 1. Init Rails